rohithajith/project-HAI/ethical_data_collection_plan.md

   - Export their data in a portable format
   - Request deletion of their data
 - Implement verification mechanisms to ensure only authorized users can access data
+- TODO: Implement API endpoints for users to request access, deletion, and modification of their stored data.
+- TODO: Log all user requests for data access, deletion, and modification to comply with GDPR documentation requirements.

 #### 2.1.1 PostgreSQL Setup for data collected
 - Install PostgreSQL and required dependencies